 - Enter the In and Out time for a date, and break hours (if any).
-There are formulas in this template that will automatically calculate the total number of Regular hours and Overtime (OT) hours.
+This Excel time sheet has formulas that will automatically calculate the total number of Regular hours and Overtime (OT) hours.

 - Note that break hours are deducted automatically from regular hours.

 A couple of points to keep in mind while using this Excel Timesheet template:

 - There is an inbuilt check to make sure ‘In time’ is not later than the ‘Out time’.
 The template would not let the user enter the time in such a case.
 [This has been made possible using the data validation rules].